Save-Dao/guide/docs/discord-bots.md

 ## Haus Bot

-This bot is operating on Save Dao discord channels #general for the convenience of DAO Haus and UBERHAUS in order to keep track of incoming member proposals.
+This bot is operating on Adbongo Org discord channels #general for the convenience of DAO Haus and UBERHAUS in order to keep track of incoming member proposals.
 It contains variables such as:

 - the name fo the proposal
 - a short description of the proposal